Mocking Functions 🔗

 Mocking with Fakes 🔗

 Fakes let you intercept a function call and redirect it to a different function known as the fake function.
-For the fake function to work correctly, its type signature must match the original function's type signature precisely; otherwise, the behavior is undefined.
-The fake function can include custom logic for parameter validation, call through to the original function, and return its own test-specific return value.
+For the fake function to work correctly, its type signature must be identical to the original function’s type signature, otherwise, the behavior is undefined.

-In Audition, C functions can be faked with the FAKE macro.
+In Audition, C functions are faked with the FAKE macro.
 This macro accepts two arguments: the function to fake and the function to redirect to.
-In the following example, the FAKE macro is used to redirect all calls to the foo function to the fake_foo function.

 int foo(void); // forward declaration